DJ mag article

-New grant funding!
+New Reading University funding!

 We are excited to announce that we have been successfully awarded a new grant – the Research England Participatory Research Fund through the University of Reading.
 This funding will be used to develop an evidence-based, co-produced guide to make supermarkets more accessible for autistic shoppers.
 The guide will be expertly designed by our team member Emily @21andsensory.
 We will soon be recruiting autism community consultants to work on this project with us – so watch this space and follow us on social media for updates on this exciting project!